wb-bgs/eCSE04-8/listings/sampled-dot-product.md

 # Sampled dot product

 The dot products performed for each sampled point following a call to `XYZsph_bi0()`, wherein the `dw` arrays are populated.
+The value of the `nb` parameter is the number of parameters in the model.

 ```fortran